Sunday, August 31, 2025

 “How shall I pardon you for this?
 Your children have forsaken Me and sworn by those that are not gods.
 When I had fed them to the full, then they committed adultery and assembled themselves by troops in the harlots’ houses.
 They were like well-fed lusty stallions, every one neighed after his neighbor’s wife.”
 Jeremiah 5:7-8

-“Marriage is to be held in honor among all, and the marriage bed is to be undefiled; for fornicators and adulterers God will judge.”
-God’s faithfulness to us is the standard.
-[23]
+Hebrews 13:4 says, “Marriage is to be held in honor among all, and the marriage bed is to be undefiled; for fornicators and adulterers God will judge.”

-Adultery is friendship with the world.
+James 4:4 says, adultery is friendship with the world.
 “Adulteresses, do you not know that friendship with the world is hostility toward God?
-Therefore whoever wishes to be a friend of the world makes himself an enemy of God.”
-[25]
+Whoever wishes to be a friend of the world makes himself an enemy of God.”

 “Shall I not punish them for these things? says the Lord.
 And shall I not avenge Myself on such a nation as this?”
 Jeremiah 5:9

 Judah’s exile to Babylon occurred in three phases.
-Jeremiah is among the remnant left after all three.
+Jeremiah remains with the remnant after all three phrases are over.

 “Go up on her walls and destroy, but do not make a complete end.
 Take away her branches, for they are not the Lord’s.
 For the house of Israel and the house of Judah have dealt very treacherously with Me, says the Lord.”
 Jeremiah 5:10-11

 “Do not make a complete end.”
-“The eyes of the Lord God are on the sinful kingdom to destroy it from the face of the earth, but the Lord will not totally destroy the house of Jacob.”
+Amos 9:8 says, “The eyes of the Lord God are on the sinful kingdom to destroy it from the face of the earth, but the Lord will not totally destroy the house of Jacob.”
 Descendants from Jacob to Jesus were necessary because Jesus is the Seed promised to Jacob’s father Abraham.
-In Hm all nations will be blessed.
-God glorious plan must come to pass.
-[27]
+Galatians 3:16 says that in Abraham’s Seed [Christ] all nations will be blessed.

 “They have lied about the Lord, and said, ‘It is not He.
 Neither will evil come upon us, nor shall we see sword or famine.’”
 Jeremiah 5:12